ticoaisha/video_sharing_platform/readme.md

 **3. Video processing** -> will involve the following steps:
 1. Upon upload, a message is sent to an **Amazon SQS queue** to trigger video processing.
 2. **AWS Lambda functions** or an **AWS Fargate / ECS service** can be used to transcode videos into multiple resolutions (e.g., 1080p, 720p, 480p).
 Multiple Lambda functions can operate concurrently for efficient transcoding.
-3. Transcoded videos are saved in different **S3** buckets/folders for easy retrieval based on user device and bandwidth.
+3. Transcoded videos are saved in different **S3** buckets / folders for easy retrieval based on user device and bandwidth.

 Why serverless -> automatically scale based on demand, cost-effective (pay-per-use model), and simplifies video processing workflows.
 At the same time, we should keep in mind that cold start latency can be a concern for real-time processing.
 AWS Fargate or ECS service can offer greater control if consistent performance is required.
 Failures can be retried using SQS dead-letter queues.